kristianlm/Thumbkeyboard/readme.md

 > Note: Clojure's syntax-highlighting works quite well for this language.

-You can run the TSM interpreter without Android like this:
+You can run the TSM interpreter without Android like this (after `gradle` or Android Studio build):

 ```clojure
 ➤ rlwrap java -cp app/build/intermediates/classes/debug/ com.adellica.thumbkeyboard.tsm.Reader